 Scholarships and grants

-See other awards and scholarships for university and VET students and school graduates.
+- awards and scholarships for school students and graduates

 Some universities and other organisations offer their own scholarships.
 Check with your preferred institute.